developwithishfaq/admob-ads/README.md

     enabled = true,
     adFrame = binding.adFrame,
     showShimmerLayout = true,
-    oneTimeUse = true // One time use means, every time u visit this screen new ad will be loaded )
+    oneTimeUse = true, // One time use means, every time u visit this screen new ad will be loaded nativeAdsManager = nativeAdsManager
+  )
   // Show Banner Ad